"This article will tell you how to tow a vehicle behind your RV”

 Now that you know what you are getting into, we can get to the how to portion.
 There are three ways to tow a vehicle behind an RV.
 They are four wheel down (or dinghy towing), two wheels down (using a tow dolly), and four wheels up (towing on a trailer).
 Each of these have their advantages and disadvantages.

-This is the most convenient type of towing because the vehicle can be unhooked quickly and has minimal effect on gas mileage and handling.
+This is the most convenient type of towing using a Tow Bar (pictured above) because the vehicle can be unhooked quickly and has minimal effect on gas mileage and handling.
 The downsides are that you will need a vehicle that supports this type of towing.
 This type of towing also puts wear on the tires, suspension, and other parts of the tow vehicle.
-For a vehicle to be towed four wheels down, it must have a manual transmission or the driveshaft must be able to disengage.
+The vehicle you tow must have a manual transmission or an automatic transmission that allows 4 wheel down towing.

-This method of towing is less convenient than four wheel down as the front two wheels of the vehicle are secured into a tow dolly.
-It can be difficult to align the wheels into the dolly and it must be removed from the dolly each time you want to use it.
+This method of towing is less convenient than four wheel down as the front two wheels of the vehicle are secured onto a tow dolly (pictured above).
+It can be difficult to align the wheels onto the dolly and it must be removed from the dolly each time you want to use it.

-This is towing your vehicle on a trailer the same way you would tow an ATV.
+This is towing your vehicle on a Car Trailer (pictured above) the same way you would tow an ATV.
 This is a good way to tow a vehicle that was not made to be towed.
 This keeps all wheels off the ground and saves wear and tear on the vehicle.
 Of course the vehicle must be carefully driven off and on the trailer before you can move on, which can be a hassle.

-Once you have chosen a tow method just remember to account for the extra length when driving and changing lanes.
+Once you have chosen a tow method just remember to be aware of the extra length when driving and changing lanes.
 Also be aware of changes in vehicle handling and turning radiuses.
 It is also a good idea to use tow chains, hazard lights, and any other safety gear required where you will be travelling.